The New Telecom Act: A Schrödinger’s cat paradox?

 The fast evolving nature of AI means that regulation should avoid prescriptions and instead embrace standards, strong institutions, and best practices which imbue openness, trust, and accountability.
 As we move towards a new law to regulate harms on the internet, and look to establish our thought leadership on global AI regulation, the interest of our young citizens must be front and centre.

-Rhydhi and Sidharth are, respectively, Analyst & Manager, Public Policy at The Quantum Hub (TQH Consulting)
+Rhydhi and Sidharth are, respectively, Analyst & Manager, Public Policy at The Quantum Hub (TQH Consulting).

 Building Digital Ecosystems for India: From Principles to Practice